MS in Informatics (Health Informatics)

 BIOL:4213 - Bioinformatics (recommended for students with biology backgrounds)

-BME:5320 - Bioinformatics Techniques (recommended for students with biology backgrounds)
+BME:5335 - Computational Bioinformatics (recommended for students with biology backgrounds)

 Admission decisions are based on prior academic performance, letters of reference, and the applicant's statement about background and purpose.
 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.
 For more information, see the PhD and MS admissions page.